Hive-Academy/Anubis-MCP/enhanced-workflow-rules/000-workflow-protocol-function-calls.md

 });
 ```

-**Interpreting the Response:**
+### Interpreting the Response

-When you receive the response, examine the returned array carefully:
+When you receive the response from this tool call, examine the returned data structure carefully:

 - **If the array is empty**: No active workflows exist.
 Proceed directly to workflow initialization for the user's request.

 - **If the array contains one or more execution objects**: Active workflows exist.
 Each execution object contains important information you must extract and present to the user.

-**For each active execution in the response, extract these key details:**
+### For each active execution in the response, extract these key details:

 - **Execution ID**: The unique identifier for the workflow session
 - **Task information**: Look for task name, description, and current status